Walk a rewarding career path in business management

 Accreditation & Disclosures

-* Herzing University has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
+* The Business Division at Herzing University has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
+For a list of accredited programs please refer to our IACBE member status page.

 - Download the IACBE Public Disclosure of Student Achievement